QutEcoacoustics/research-blog/_posts/2018-07-23-Ecoacoustics-Congress.md

 At the congress we ran a workshop that introduced our _AnalysisPrograms.exe_ tool and taught participants how to use it.
-The practical component covered how to download, set up, and run AP.exe and also covered generating acoustic indices and False-Color spectrograms.
+The practical component covered how to download, set up, and run AnalysisPrograms.exe and also covered generating acoustic indices and False-Color spectrograms.
 The workshop went well: we got great questions, great feedback, a few bug-reports, and we were very happy with the turnout.